WSPR TV User Guide

 Extended telemetry units are opaque to WSPR TV and are not impacted by unit conversion.

-Another way to switch units is to click on the Distance value in the control panel of the map view.
+Another way to switch units is to click on the Distance, Speed, or Altitude values in the control panel of the map view.

 Data Export